lesley-gao/lesley-gao/README.md

  <h2>🌻 A Little About Me</h2>

-Former news editor, now a Master of IT student at UoA
+Former news editor, now a Master of IT graduate at UoA

 Currently busy building up my coding skills